zmkfirmware/zmk/docs/docs/behaviors/mod-tap.md

 ### Behavior Binding

 - Reference: `&mt`
-- Parameter #1: The keycode to be sent when activating as a modifier, e.g. `LSHFT`
+- Parameter #1: The keycode to be sent when activating as a modifier, e.g. `LSHIFT`
 - Parameter #2: The keycode to sent when used as a tap, e.g. `A`, `B`.

 Example:

 ```
-&mt LSHFT A
+&mt LSHIFT A
 ```

 ### Configuration